Natural History and Treatment Options

 Genetic profile of the tumour – certain tumour subtypes respond better to chemotherapy and radiation treatment than others.

 Your functional performance status – in general, if you remain fit and well during the course of your treatment, you are likely to do better and survive longer.

 Extent of disease – tumour that are confined to one part of the brain behave better than those that are diffuse or are located in multiple locations in the brain.

 Tumour recurrence is unavoidable.
-In 90% of cases, recurrence is within 2cm of the original tumour margin.
-Time to recurrence can range from 4 to 14 months of diagnosis, either during or after first line treatment.
-If recurrent GBM is untreated, death occurs within 2 to 7 months.
+In ninety percent of instances, recurrence occurs within two centimetres of the original tumour margin.
+Recurrence can occur between 4 and 14 months after initial diagnosis, either during or after initial therapy.
+Untreated recurrent GBM results in mortality within 2 to 7 months.

-Since 2005, the gold standard (ideal) treatment for patients diagnosed with GBM is surgery to remove as much of the tumour as possible, followed by concurrent chemotherapy and radiation therapy as soon as the surgical wound is healed.
+Since 2005, the gold standard (optimal) treatment for individuals with GBM has been surgery to remove as much of the tumour as feasible, followed by concomitant chemotherapy and radiation therapy after the surgical site has healed.

 Surgery is generally required at the time of diagnosis for one or more of the following reasons: